light-conversion-public/HARPIA-TB-Pump-Probe-Measurement/README.md

  - The 'HARPIA REST' should be indicated as connected at '127.0.0.1' under the 'Required connections'.
 If not, check HARPIA Service App and choose 'Refresh' in 'Connections' tab
- - Run the HARPIA Dual Detection script using the Launcher application by clicking 'Start'
+ - Run the HARPIA-TB Pump-Probe Measurement script using the Launcher application by clicking 'Start'

 ## Operation

 ### Continuous acquisition
-Click 'START/STOP CONTINUOUS ACQUISITION' to start/stop preview of the WLSc and transient absorption signals.
+Click 'START/STOP CONTINUOUS ACQUISITION' to start/stop preview of the probe and transient absorption signals.

 ### Preset measurement
+**IMPORTANT** Ensure that path in 'Working directory' field is correct and current user has sufficient permissions of writing in it.

-Configure and select a corresponding Single-Wavelength Transient Absorption measurement preset in HARPIA Service App.
+Configure and select a corresponding Transient Absorption measurement preset in HARPIA Service App.
 In script, click 'START/STOP PRESET MEASUREMENT' to start the measurement.
-One file (`YYYYYMMDD_HHmm.dat`) will be created in the folder, indacatd in 'Working directory` field.
+One file (`YYYYYMMDD_HHmm.dat`) will be created in the folder, indicated in 'Working directory` field.